4 Ways a Career Site Will Help You Hire Better

 People perform their best work when they’re motivated.
 As for what motivates people… that’s a topic for another article.
 But, we can go over some basics just to get the juices flowing.

 - Employees are motivated by money.
 That’s capitalism for ya, kid.
 (Money shouldn’t be the main focus of your pitch.
-If you use money as a selling point, do so tactfully.)
+If you use money as a selling point, make sure to keep it classy.)

 - People feel the need to be treated fairly and have their time valued